sievericcardo/greenhouse_dt_project/HOWTORUN.md

 The demo program will create a bucket named `demo` and will populate it with:

-- Pot measurements with decreasing moisture, simulating a real life scenario which triggers the actuator to water the pot.
+- Pot measurements with decreasing moisture, simulating a real life scenario which triggers the Actuator to water the pot.
 - Plant measurements

 The pot measurements refer to a pot with